---

 Charlie Bettigole

-Charlie is the Director of the GIS Center for Interdisciplinary Research at Skidmore College.
+Charlie has been the Director of the GIS Center for Interdisciplinary Research at Skidmore College since 2019.
 Charlie teaches GIS and remote sensing courses, and collaborates with faculty, students, and strategic partners on a diverse array of research projects.

 Charlie has a background in Wildlife Biology and Spatial Ecology (M.S.
 University of Vermont).
 He is broadly interested in leveraging the latest technologies in geoinformatics and data science to help solve pressing ecological dilemmas.
 Research highlights include a spatially-explicit count of the number of trees on earth (3.04 trillion).
 Charlie is the primary developer of the Stratifi web application.
 Current research includes understanding spatial patterns of Spongy Moth induced forest mortality in Lake George, collaborations with PRASBX archeological research consortium in Gautemala, and as a science advisor to projects with NASA DEVELOP.